Skip to content Skip to footer navigation

 "First impressions?
 My life has just infinitely improved!
 Hello cosy nights and warm feet!
 The first night I turned it on full blast (setting 3) and the blanket was comfortably hot within about 15 minutes.
 Although CHOICE recommends you don't leave electric blankets on overnight, I sometimes sneakily sleep with it on the lowest setting, which I find comfortable.

-"A downside is that it doesn't have a timer, so there have been a couple of occasions when I've gone to sleep and forgotten to turn it off, resulting in a rude, sweaty awakening a short time later.
+"A downside is that it doesn't have a timer, so there have been a couple of occasions when I've gone to sleep with the heat turned up high and forgotten to turn it off, resulting in a rude, sweaty awakening a short time later.

 "I'm not a fan of buying cheap products that won't last, and of course I have no idea how long the lifetime of this blanket will be – I'm only a couple of weeks into using it, after all – and the controls and buttons do feel quite light and flimsy compared to the controls of other blankets we looked at, which doesn't fill me with hope they'll last a very long time.
 Plus, there're no raised buttons or satisfying 'click' to help you if you're changing settings blind in the middle of the night – something I've noticed you get on pricier blankets.